karnov/multimarkdown-ffi/README.md

 COPYING
 -------

-MultiMarkdown-5, multimarkdown-ffi are both licensed under the MIT License.
+MultiMarkdown-5, multimarkdown-ffi are both licensed under the GPL and the MIT License.
-See [LICENSE](LICENSE) for more information.
+See [LICENSE](LICENCSE) for more information.